 But what was the ROI (return on investment) for the business?

 While 30% is a great conversion rate, ROI is where we can really see an MMS campaign deliver for your bottom line.
 The BMW MMS campaign broadcast cost $60,000.
 If 117,000 customers were shown the campaign, and 30% converted, then 35,000 customers were purchasers.
 One purchase on average cost $1300, amounting to almost $45M in revenue.

 ROI = $758 made per $1 spent.

 That’s an incredible amount to be made with the simple addition of images to your campaign!
-We’re not suggesting that every MMS campaign will hit it out of the park like this, but do dive into the campaign in more depth to see how BMW used MMS to further personalise the journey and experience for customers.
+We’re not suggesting that every MMS campaign will knock it out of the park this way, but dive into the campaign in more depth to see how BMW used MMS to further personalise the journey and experience for customers.

 In summary, use SMS for:

 - To direct recipients to a link with more information (open letter etc)

 - Brand-led messaging that draws customers in with visuals of products, locations or events (think Instagram!)